manasiballal/Airline-reservation/README.md

 # Airline-reservation system
-primarily works on reservation ,updatiion and cancellation of tickets
+->primarily works on reservation ,updation and cancellation of tickets